bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

     POST http://192.168.0.99:80/lcf/1.0/loans?acknowledgement-code=ack123456

-_Example 2: Item being checked out will incur the specified charge_
+_Example 2: Title being checked out will incur the specified charge_

-A library may wish to warn the user that the item being checked out will incur a charge, and specify the amount of the charge.
+A library may wish to warn the user that the title being checked out will incur a charge, and specify the amount of the charge.
 The initial check-out request would be refused by the server using HTTP response code 428 (Precondition required) and the response would include the details of the exception condition as an XML payload such as the following:

 ```
 <exception-condition>